 - His article Homestead Exemptions and Their Effect on Federal Bankruptcy Laws, 39 Real Prop.
 Prob. & Tr.
 J. 71 (2004), has been cited in several publications, including the opinion rendered by the Supreme Court of Florida in Chames v.
 DeMayo, 972 So.
 2d 850 (2007).

-- Participant on The Commercial Real Estate Show, a nationally syndicated radio show
+- Discussed Negotiating Leases on The Commercial Real Estate Show, a nationally syndicated radio show

 - Bloomberg, Department Stores Cling to Power Over Landlords on Mall Upgrades